Janoher/Janoher/README.md

 Hi, I’m @Janoher.

-  I'm interested in the future development of Monero and cryptocurrencies, and am constantly creating new ways to use cryptocurrency seamlessly, privately, and easy.
+  I'm interested in the future development of Monero and cryptocurrencies, and am constantly creating new ways to use cryptocurrencies seamlessly, privately, and easily.

   Cyberpunk, because privacy matters.